Prince Louis of Luxembourg: Marriage and family

 On 12 March 2006, Tessy Antony gave birth to a boy, named Gabriel Michael Louis Ronny de Nassau, who was born at a private Swiss hospital, Clinic des Grangettes, in Geneva.
 Their son was the first grandchild of Grand Duke Henri and Grand Duchess Maria Teresa.

-Louis married Antony on 29 September 2006 in Gilsdorf's Roman Catholic parish church.
+Louis married Antony on 29 September 2006 in Gilsdorf's Catholic parish church.
 Upon his initially morganatic marriage, he gave up his succession rights and those of all the couple's children.
 Although he retained his title of "Prince of Luxembourg" and the style of "Royal Highness", his wife and son were originally only given the surname de Nassau with no titles.
 The couple's second son, Noah Etienne Guillaume Gabriel Matthias Xavier de Nassau, was born on 21 September 2007 at the Grand Duchess Charlotte Maternity Hospital.
 The baby was baptised at the same church in Gilsdorf where his parents married and his elder brother was baptised.

 On Luxembourg's National Day on 23 June 2009, Tessy was given the title of "Princess of Luxembourg" and the style "Royal Highness".
 Their sons and future children were also given the title "Prince of Nassau" with the style "Royal Highness".
 The family lived in London.

 The Grand Ducal Court announced the separation of Louis and Tessy on 18 January 2017.
 Divorce proceedings began in the United Kingdom, where the couple lived.
 The divorce was finalized on 4 April 2019.

 On 6 April 2021, the Grand Ducal Court announced the engagement of Prince Louis to Scarlett-Lauren Sirgue (born on 8 August 1991 in Bordeaux).
 She is the daughter of Pierre Sirgue, a lawyer and former member of the French National Assembly for National Front (a far-right political party), and Scarlett Berrebi, a lawyer.
 On 22 February 2022, it was announced that Prince Louis and Scarlett-Lauren had called off the engagement.